January 25, 2021

 THUNDER ALLEY (1967)

 Today, in the memory-fogged use of hindsight, some lament over Annette Funicello not getting the chance to break out as a legitimate actress.
 This was irrelevant in the mid-Sixties as young ticket buyers never gave a thought to her acting abilities.
 She does have a pulse in this film, however, doing a good job with a wide range of emotions.
-This predictable film was not as successful as the previous year's "Fireball 500" though it again stars Funicello with co-star Fabian Forte.
+This predictable film was not as successful as the previous year's Fireball 500 though it again stars Funicello with co-star Fabian Forte.

 innocent, music-filled films where boy meets girl and they behave themselves.
 Monroe Askins' frenetic, effective cinematography during a post-race wild party changes that.
 This is typical drive-in movie fare.
 Funicello’s disapproving character leaves the party early, but as she anemically sings a love ballad in her pre-teen whisper, she removes a cigarette pack.
 You can hear Walt Disney’s pipe hit the floor after dropping from his mouth.
 But she is only putting it and other packs in a case for someone else.
 Whew!

 Forte ends up accepting a job as a daredevil driver for a cheap demolition derby owned by a tightwad promoter, Jan Murray, whose daughter, Funicello is one of his drivers along with fellow driver and boyfriend, the unassuming Warren Berlinger.
 Forte offers advice on how better to do Funicello's upcoming stunt.
-She is not happy about her unsuccessful attempts, thinking it is because of her father’s unwillingness to spend money for a more powerful engine.
+She is not happy about her unsuccessful attempts, thinking it is because of her father’s unwillingness to spend money on a more powerful engine.
 Fabulous Forte suggests it is not power but speed being the issue.
 Start farther back and get a good run on the ramp.
 Duh!
 She agrees with his obvious assessment.
 No surprise, they are soon on the ramp of romance and Berlinger is permanently in pit lane.
 Stunt thrill shows remained fairly popular during this era.
 Doing 2-wheel driving in new Ford Mustangs may have boosted sales—though not necessary.

 The vintage footage inserted may perk up the NASCAR historian.
 The producers were unable or unwilling to match the resolution with the staged film segments, giving the stock footage a blurry, color-altered appearance.
-Cutaways to the actor’s staged cheering or the motionless studio prop car “driving” is straight out of the Forties.
+Cutaways to the actor’s staged cheering or the motionless studio prop car “driving” are straight out of the Forties.
 Real track announcer, Sandy Reed, is again on hand to call the races.
-In shades with microphone in hand, he appears restrained from gesturing wildly by a short cord.
+In shades and microphone in hand, he appears restrained from gesturing wildly by a short cord.
 During a final race, Forte gets boxed in again and through ghostly flashbacks, comes to grips with his past, dissolving his blackouts.
 Self-cured and in the good graces of race organizers, he returns to big-time oval racing.

 No comments: